 Key points: Record number of hearing impaired children graduate from the Shepherd CentreCOVID forced many into telehealth therapyConcerns some children are missing out due to the pandemic In the classroom she will be able to understand and answer her teacher's questions as well as any other child, which is remarkable given she has a fraction of their hearing ability.
 Being diagnosed with profound hearing loss as an infant left her parents wondering if mainstream education would be possible.

 But thanks to some early intervention and therapy through the Shepherd Centre, her communication skills have grown exponentially.
 "We've noticed a huge improvement … her speech and language is on par with her hearing peers," her mother Catherine Munkara-Kerr said.
+It was a far cry from how she felt in the aftermath of her daughter's diagnosis.
 Family law experts reject Government's plan to merge Family Court as Parliament debate looms - ABC News.
 A proposal to merge the Family Court with the Federal Circuit Court has come under heavy criticism from parliamentarians and the legal profession.